rackerlabs/genestack/docs/infrastructure-memcached.md

 kubectl kustomize --enable-helm /opt/genestack/kustomize/memcached/base | kubectl apply --namespace openstack -f -
 ```

+!!! note

-> NOTE Memcached has a base configuration which is HA and production ready.
+    Memcached has a base configuration which is HA and production ready.
 If you're deploying on a small cluster the `aio` configuration may better suit the needs of the environment.

 ### Alternative - Deploy the Memcached Cluster With Monitoring Enabled